rachelhester/lis4369/a2/README.md

 1. Assignment requirements, as per A2.
 2. Screenshots as per examples below.
 3. Upload A2 .ipynbfile andcreate link in README.md;
     Note:*Before* uploading .ipynbfile, *be sure* to do the following actions from Kernal menu:
-    a.
-Restart & Clear Output
+     - Restart & Clear Output
-    b.
-Restart & Run All
+     - Restart & Run All

 > This is a blockquote.
 >